 A stronger heart, increased cardiovascular fitness, and endurance level make you feel more energized, sleep better, and stay healthy longer.

 Your blood circulation gets improved, blood glucose levels stabilized, lymphatic and immune system stronger, and more.
-Boxing is a great aerobic exercise that can help you prevent diabetes, high blood pressure, high cholesterol, heart attack, and many other diseases.
+According to research from the Harvard Medical School, boxing is a great aerobic exercise that can help you prevent diabetes, high blood pressure, high cholesterol, heart attack, and many other diseases .

 3. It Burns Fat and Enhances Weight Loss

-As a high-intensity workout that boosts your metabolism and burns fat, boxing helps you target visceral fat accumulated around your internal organs, which is a serious health risk.
+As a high-intensity workout that boosts your metabolism and burns fat, boxing, according to NIH, helps you target visceral fat accumulated around your internal organs, which is a serious health risk .

 4. It Can Get You in Great Shape Fast